Afternoon Tea at The Plaza

 The dining area has more of a lounge look with a giant circular bar in the center of the room.

 There is a huge stained glass skylight on the ceiling, which gives the feel of opulence but due to the lack of white tablecloths, the room feels more casual than formal.

 The tables are a little too close together for my liking and the bar gives the space too much of a casual vibe.

 The Plaza Afternoon Tea Service: ★★★★★

 The service was friendly and our server explained all the items on the tray when he brought it over.

 The Plaza Tea & Tea Selection: ★★★☆☆

-The tea menu consists mostly of tea blends but if you want to get any higher-end whole leaf tea, you have to pay a supplement that goes from $8 to $30.
+The tea menu consists mostly of blends but if you want to get any higher-end teas, you have to pay a supplement that ranges from $10 to $15.